 - Miquel Noguer I Alonso, Co-Founder, Artificial Intelligence Finance Institute – AIFI / Chief Development Officer, Global AI / Adjunct Professor, Columbia University in the City of New York

-- Eric Bouyé, Head, Quantitative Strategies and Asset Allocation / Lead Investment Officer, The World Bank
+- Eric Bouyé, Head, Quantitative Strategies and Asset Allocation / Lead Investment Officer, The World Bank / Chair of ThinkTank US

 - Guillaume Coqueret, Associate Professor of Finance, Emlyon Business School